cfsengineering/CEASIOMpy/ceasiompy/CPACS2GMSH/README.md

 ## Analyses

 `CPACS2GMSH` Generate .brep files with TiGL for each part of the aircraft configuration.
-Then all the parts are imported into GMSH to generates a SU2 mesh file.
+Then all the parts are imported into GMSH to generates a SU2 mesh file

+for the euler case, instead a .stl file is generated to be read by pentagrow

 ## Outputs

 `CPACS2GMSH` outputs a SU2 mesh files (.su2), the path to this file is saved in the CPACS file under this xpath: /cpacs/toolspecific/CEASIOMpy/filesPath/su2Mesh.

+With RANS also a configuration file is created in the same directory containing the setup used to generate the hybrid mesh.

 ## Installation or requirements